Solar eclipse of April 9, 2043

+This will be the first of 43 umbral eclipses in Solar Saros 149.

 Visibility

-It will be seen fully from Russia's Kamchatka Peninsula, Magadan Oblast and on the north-east of Yakutia (in the morning on April 10 local time).
-It will be visible partially throughout on north-east of Russia, in Canada, Greenland, Svalbard and Iceland.
-It will be also partially visible from the western part United States including Alaska and Hawaii and North Pacific.
+The eclipse will be seen fully from Russia's Kamchatka Peninsula, Magadan Oblast and on the north-east of Yakutia (in the morning on April 10 local time).
+It will be visible partially throughout northeastern Russia, in Canada, Greenland, Svalbard and Iceland.
+It will be also partially visible from the western part United States including Alaska, Hawaii, and the North Pacific.

 Settlements of total phase: Evensk, Omsukchan, Palana, Seymchan and Zyryanka.